1fadi/TCP_over_SSL/README.md

 # TCP_over_SSL
-an encrypted TCP chat server that uses self-signed SSL certificate
+an encrypted TCP chat server that uses self-signed SSL certification

 ## General Info
 To connect to this server 'remotely', add port forwarding in your router/firewall